Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings: Related work

-\textbf{In past benchmarks of sentence transformers}, models trained in a supervised way have been shown to outperform the ones trained with self-supervision \citep{thakur2021beir,muennighoff2023mteb}.
-For example, SBERT's latest \texttt{all-mpnet-base-v2} achieved top results among all models of BERT-base size.
-The BGE-base embedding model \citep{bge2024c} and its further modifications are currently best performing on MTEB among models of BERT-base size.
-Larger models, such as BGE-large or commercial embedding models like \texttt{text-embedding-3-large} from OpenAI and \texttt{embed-english-v3} from Cohere, outperform BERT-base-sized models in some evaluation tasks, but in others are on par with smaller models.
+In benchmarks of sentence transformers, models trained in a supervised way outperform the ones trained only with self-supervision \citep{thakur2021beir,muennighoff2023mteb}.
+Among the models of BERT-base size, the BGE-base model \citep{bge2024c} with its further modifications and the GTE-base model \citep{li2023gte} are currently among the best performers, overtaking the SBERT's latest \texttt{all-mpnet-base-v2} model.
+Larger models, such as BGE-large or commercial embedding models like \texttt{text-embedding-3-large} from OpenAI and \texttt{embed-english-v3} from Cohere, outperform BERT-base-sized models, in particular on some of the evaluation tasks.